khlkarim/mariem/README.md

 To make sure that everything is set up correctly, you can pick a file from the examples directory and load it as a project.
 Pressing the space bar should make something happen.

-Motivation
+## Motivation
-What is mariem?
-And why am i calling it a language?
+**What is mariem?
+And why am i calling it a language?**

-To answer that, i think we first need to answer a deeper one first: Why did i even make it in the first place?
+To answer that, i think we first need to answer a deeper one first: **Why did i even make it in the first place?**

-Well, have you ever tried using FlStudio?
+Well, have you ever tried using **FlStudio**?
 Its a music production tool, more specifically a Digital Audio Interface (DAW), that lets you produce, mix, and master music.
 And if you have ever tried it, you are probably familiar with its interface:

 ![FlStudio interface](./assets/flstudio.jpg)

-Its a great tool, but oh my is the interface intimidating!
+Its a great tool, but oh my is the interface **intimidating**!
 And it has so much stuff, more than i could ever need or want.

-This is what pushed me to find a simpler way of making music, something that just implements my own mental model of a beat: Sounds playing at discrete intervals of time.
+This is what pushed me to find a simpler way of making music, something that just implements my own mental model of a beat: sounds playing at discrete intervals of time.

 But for a while i couldn't find an intuitive way of doing this.
-Until last semester, when i took a systems modeling course, it served as an introduction to topics like: Petri nets, Colored Petri Nets and the B-method.
+Until last semester, when i took a systems modeling course, it served as an introduction to topics like: **Petri nets**, **Colored Petri Nets** and **the B-method**.

-And then and there it finally clicked!
-What if we took the colored directed graph structure of a CPT, made the firing of the transitions deterministic and then considered every transition as an operation of a B-Machine, having its own pre-condition and post-condition...
+And there and then it finally clicked!
+What if we took the **colored directed graph** structure of a CPT, made the firing of the transitions **deterministic** and then considered every transition as an operation of a B-Machine, having its own **pre-condition** and **post-condition**...

 Well, if we put all of this together with some sugar, spice, and everything nice, we'll get mariem!

 ![Sugar, spice and everything nice!](./assets/sugar-spice-everything-nice.png)

-But how are we going to add determinism to the firing of the transitions?
+**But how are we going to add determinism to the firing of the transitions?**

 As you are building the graph, you will be able to select a subset of the nodes as starting nodes, from which the graph traversal will begin.
 You can do this by clicking a node to select it, and then pressing H to make it a starting node.